davidkroell/homemade-di/README.md

 ## Dependency Injection basics

-Imagine you apply the **Dependency Inversion Principle** everywhere across your whole app.
+Imagine you apply the **Dependency Inversion Principle** everywhere across your app.
 At some point, all the instances of your classes have to be instantiated and passed to the dependent classes.

 ![A dependency tree](docs/dependency-tree.png)

 *A dependency tree*

-You need A and B to create a PeopleService, but in order to create `A` you need `A1` and `A2`, and so on.
+You need `A` and `B` to create a PeopleService, but in order to create `A` you need `A1` and `A2`, and so on.
 As you can see in the above graphic, a dependency tree arises.
 Therefore, you have to start at the bottom where no dependencies are required (`A11` and `A12` here) and work your way up, until you got a `PeopleService`.

-If something is added, removed or moved inside this tree, you have to adjust it yourself.
+If something is added, removed or moved around inside this tree, you have to adjust it yourself.
-This is especially impractical in large-scale applications with hundreds of classes.
+Especially for large-scale applications with hundreds of classes this soon gets impractical and unmaintainable (again, a quality attribute).

-This is where dependency injection comes in.
+This is where dependency injection comes to the rescue.
 It's a technique which creates these instances for you and copes with all it's dependencies.
 The only thing you'd like to do is to have a small library which you can call: I'd like to have an instance of `PeopleService`, could you give me some?